01 Shoot raw

 06 Don’t get greedy

-I’ve made this graduated filter effect very strong on purpose – don’t do it by accident.
+I’ve made this graduated filter effect very strong on purpose but it’s not always good to make them obvious.
 It doesn’t work with every shot and there is a tipping point where a graduated filter stops enhancing the photo and starts taking over as a rather obvious digital effect.

 07 Make blue skies bluer